 For a useful list of news from all the major contracting sites, try our Web Watch News Feed.

-Philip Hammond’s first Budget is due to be delivered on March 8th 2017 – it will be the last ‘Spring Budget’.
+Philip Hammond’s first Budget will be delivered on March 8th 2017 – it will be the last ‘Spring Budget’.
 Here, we remind ourselves of the pre-announced tax changes which will start from April this year.

 As one eventful year comes to a close, we look forward to 2017 and examine how forthcoming legislative changes and economic events are likely to affect contractors.